2021 Asian Indoor and Martial Arts Games: Emblem

-The emblem of the 2021 Asian Indoor and Martial Arts Games is inspired by the flower garland called Phuang malai, symbolizing the interconnectedness of all participants from all parts of Asia.
+The emblem of the 2021 Asian Indoor and Martial Arts Games was inspired by the flower garland called Phuang malai, symbolizing the interconnectedness of all participants from all parts of Asia.
 Thai garland represents respect, victory, dignity, and the power of hope.
-The official slogan of the games is "Garland of Hope".
+The official slogan of the games was "Garland of Hope".

 Mascots

-The official mascot depicting a fighting parrot wearing a mongkhon (a type of headgear worn by Muay Thai athletes) who has intelligence, agility and a fighting spirit, making a gesture of inviting athletes and sports competitors to the victory of friendship.
+The official mascot depicted a fighting parrot wearing a mongkhon (a type of headgear worn by Muay Thai athletes) who has intelligence, agility and a fighting spirit, making a gesture of inviting athletes and sports competitors to the victory of friendship.